Announcing the ISU Sustainable Cities Program!

 Eric Anderson - Lecturer in the College of Arts and Sciences

 Julie Davis - Administrative Assistant, Business Engagement Center

 Katie Lugar – Assistant Director of Student Programming & Leadership, Honors College

 Katie Uttich – Assistant Director of Residential Life

 Steve Hardin – Public Services Librarian

 Dr. Wan-Ju Yen - Professor of Health and Human Services

 Ashley Baysinger – Undergraduate Student

-Dr. Barbara Eversole - Associate Professor of Human Resources and Education - Founding Fellow
+Dr. Barbara Eversole - Professor, Human Resource Development - Founding Fellow

 Julia Linton – Undergraduate Student